Configuration File

 }Ranges

-Version ranges allow testing on a range of TypeScript versions.
+Version ranges allow testing against a range of TypeScript versions.
 The range must be specified using an operator and a minor version.

 Supported operators: